lifenautjoe/wordpress-heroku-poc/README.md

 ## Why

-I'm currently in the process of funding a software company and website development being a major part of it I want to ensure picking the best platform for my customers and our developers.
+I'm currently in the process of funding a software company and website development being a major part of it I want to ensure picking the best platform for our customers and developers.
 Having tried Amazon ElasticBeanstalk, it's Heroku's turn.

 ## Included plugins